Fryingpannn/.NETCore_MVC_RESTAPI/README.md

 > - Docker (Container, Image, Deploying on Docker Hub)
 > - Microsoft Azure (Deployment: Docker Image + SQL Database)

-*Note: Please excuse the large amount of comments in my code, which I had to use for notes and later review, as this is my first time using the .NET Core framework.*
+*Note: Please excuse the large amount of comments in my code, which I put as notes for later review.*

 ### Application Architecture: